-Figure 1: Satellite and tide gauge observations of the ellipsoidal Mean Sea Surface (MSS) or Mean sea level (S) relative to the tide gauge datum (U).
-The geoid height is called (N); (A) the GNSS-derived ellipsoidal height of a tide gauge benchmark in the global reference; (B) the benchmark with respect to the tide gauge datum The figure is modified from Thierry Guyot (LIENSs).
+Figure 1: Satellite and tide gauge observations of the ellipsoidal Mean Sea Surface (MSS) or Mean sea level (MSL) relative to the tide gauge datum.
+The geoid height is called (N); the figure shows the terms of the equations derived in section 2.3.
+The figure is modified from Thierry Guyot (LIENSs).

 From the ellipsoidal MSS or MSL data the MDT can be derived through a purely geometrical approach based on the simple equation